Hiroreco/enreco-archive/recap-data/chapter2/day3/edges/cecilia-iphania-c2d3.md

 Maybe… maybe the princess hadn’t spoken because she was overwhelmed.
 Confused.
 Yes, confuzzled.
 She’d just reunited with the Outlander after all this time—it made sense, right?

-But Cecilia, in her pain, latched onto a singular, destructive conclusion: _If the Outlander was the burden, then removing them would set the princess free._
+But Cecilia, in her pain, latched onto a singular, destructive conclusion: _if the Outlander was the burden, then removing them would set the princess free._

 [For ~~Justice~~ Love!](#embed:https://www.youtube.com/live/Icdii90_vSA?t=5430s)